ilasjc/ilasjc/about.md

 Our site logo is [Freedom](https://thenounproject.com/visuadio/collection/la-paz/?i=1029373), part of Felipe Alvarado's [La Paz](https://thenounproject.com/visuadio/collection/la-paz/) collection available at the Noun Project.
 We cropped a close-up of it for our favicon (the little image in a browser address bar).

+## Adapt This Site

-You're [welcome to adapt](https://github.com/ilasjc/ilasjc.github.io/blob/master/LICENSE.md) this site for your own needs.
-Start by forking and adapting [the source](https://github.com/ilasjc/ilasjc.github.io).
+This site is licensed CC-BY-SA.
+You're welcome—no, encouraged!—[to adapt](https://github.com/ilasjc/ilasjc.github.io/blob/master/LICENSE.md) it for your community's needs.
+Start by forking and altering [the source](https://github.com/ilasjc/ilasjc.github.io).